rancher/fleet/docs/gitrepo-structure.md

 # The default namespace to be applied to resources.
 This field is not used to
 # enforce or lock down the deployment to a specific namespace, but instead
 # provide the default value of the namespace field if one is not specified
 # in the manifests.
-If you wish to actually restrict the namespace use then
-# that should be done using the RBAC of the service account assigned to the
-# GitRepo
 # Default: default
+defaultNamespace: default

+# All resources will be assigned to this namespace and if any cluster scoped
+# resource exists the deployment will fail.
+# Default: ""
 namespace: default

 kustomize: